yuchdev/json-cmake/README.md

 ### Example

-You can play with test configuration provided example `CMakeLists.txt` and `release_notes.json`
+You can play with test configuration provided in example files `CMakeLists.txt` and `release_notes.json`

 JSON to parse:
 ``` [